minima-global/incentivecash/docs/specification.md

 ## Functional Requirements

-Below describes the basic functioning of the incentive mechanism.
+Below describes the basic functioning of incentives.

 ### The Incentive System